 Note: I can't remember ever eating the rich fruitcake when I was a child, as there was always special cake for kids which only had raisins in it and was iced with a plain sugar icing that ran down the sides of the cake and had tiny slices of the red candied cherries on the icing.
 Since Mother's fruitcakes were so heavily laced with some kind of alcohol, I can understand why they were considered "adult cakes". :-) I do remember my father always eating some of what we called his "rat cheese" with the fruitcake.
 It was a super-sharp cheddar cheese which I did develop a taste for myself and still prefer it over all other cheeses.)

 Now for that 1936 Watkins Pound Cake recipe as given from the salesman, as well as my Mother's Fruitcake recipe which she made using that basic pound cake recipe.

 Note: Citron was often used because it was cheaper and often available when other candied fruits were not.
 Feel free to substitute golden raisins (my personal favorite and what my mother used in place of citron which she really didn't care for anyway).
 You could also substitute the citron with a combination of candied pineapple and cherries which would make an ideal cake for any occasion and are usually available all year in today's food markets.

+Easy and delicious.
 Make pudding using 1 3/4 cups of milk.
 Cut pound cake or angel food cake in half (middle of cake).
 When pudding is set, spread half the pudding between the layers.
-Spread the remaining half on the top.
-Top with the blueberry pie filling (or your fruit choice).
-Top the pie filling with cool whip.
-Yummy!

 This is a WONDERFUL Pound Cake recipe passed down from my Sister-in-law's Mother.